TMA news

 Smuggling & crossborder shopping

 - Owing to the high level of tobacco taxation the UK experiences a high level of smuggling and crossborder shopping in tobacco products – referred to as non-UK duty paid (NUKDP) consumption.
-TMA estimate that in 2009 around 21% of cigarette and 58% of handrolling tobacco consumption was NUKDP.
+HM Revenue & Customs estimate that in 2012/13 up to 16% of cigarette and 48% of handrolling tobacco consumption was NUKDP.

 - We believe that the majority of NUKDP consumption comes from other EU Member States where taxes, and therefore prices, in many countries are much lower.
-For example, a typical pack of 20 cigarettes costs £6.95 in the UK and around £3.47 in Spain.
+For example, a typical pack of 20 premium cigarettes costs £7.98 in the UK and around £3.80 in Spain.

 - There is widespread concern that these tax increases will lead to an increase in illicit tobacco consumption.